 There are stops in this region of the White Mountains which you can park at and enjoy hikes which lead to other beautiful views, specifically, Cannon Mountain (which is also on the list).

 3) Stop at Mt.
-Cannon and take the gondola up to the top of Mt.
-Cannon:
+Cannon and take the gondola up to the top of it:

 The image above where we are driving through I 93 shows Mt.
 Cannon (there’s actually 2 of these in the White Mountains, and we visited the one on the west area).

 There is a parking area near it which you can stop at, hike up to it or use a lift (the gondola).

-The gondola itself is a great way to “cheat” hike up to the top of Cannon Mountain but considering that it was raining when we were there and we had to keep going along our trip, the gondola was our best chance to enjoy the scenery and still have time to see the other locations (I’ll list them below).
+The gondola itself is a great way to “cheat” hike up to the top of Cannon Mountain but considering that it was raining when we were there and we had to keep going along our trip to Maine, the gondola was our best chance to enjoy the scenery and still have time to see the other locations (I’ll list them below).

 Once you reach the top, there are plenty of areas to explore.
 Here are 5 awesome things to do at Cannon Mountain if you go.